Vitis installation

 - Motherboard ASUS ProArt Z790, please note that the DP input is INPUT to the motherboard.
 Use Type-C or HDMI for the display purpose.
 Error x 2.

 - DDR5 RAM ideally 96GB (2 x 48GB), we tried an 2 x 32GB +2 x 48GB version.
-You may consider the ones higher MegaTransfers per second.
+You may consider the ones with higher MegaTransfers per second.

-- Large Computer case with additional PWM Fans, we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.
+- Large Computer case with additional PWM Fans; we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.

-Operation system preparation
+Operating system preparation

 Vitis unified design download and installation

-The Vitis is can be download from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html
+Vitis can be downloaded from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html

-Single File Download (SFD) [Recommend]
+Single File Download (SFD) [Recommended]

 tar -xvf Xilinx_<version>.tar.gz